stats285/stats285.github.io/assets/assignments/02/assignment2.md

 * Start your cluster (This step takes 10-60 min):
     ```bash
-    elasticluster start gce-slurm
+    elasticluster -vvvv start gce-slurm
     ```
-	if you run into error, and asked to run the setup again, please do so.
+	if you run into error, and asked to run the setup again, please do so using.
-    	```bash
+    	```
-    	elasticluster setup gce-slurm
+    	elasticluster -vvvv setup gce-slurm
     	```
     if everything goes well, you will see `your cluster is ready!`.
 This is perhaps the moment you should shout *Yay!* and congratulate yourself.
 You now have your own cluster!